Kaelo

 What we do

-Kaelo is an antimicrobial supply chain optimization platform built for the Government of Botswana.
+Kaelo is an antimicrobial supply chain optimization platform developed in collaboration with ACHAP and presented to Botswana's Ministry of Health and Central Medical Stores.
 It uses advanced mathematical models, including robust optimization and adaptive (affine) decision rules, to determine how medicines should be procured, stored, and distributed across the country's 619 health facilities.

 The system accounts for demand uncertainty, transport constraints, procurement costs, and the complex tiered network of warehouses, hospitals, clinics, and health posts that cover 2.4M people across 18 health districts.